-- Santa Felicia Dam FERC License/Biological Opinion Compliance All Santa Felicia Dam FERC License/Biological Opinion compliance activities including, but not limited to: Geomorphology Study Plan, Spoils Management Plan, Arroyo Toad Protection Plan, Herpetological Monitoring Plan, Vegetation and Noxious Weed Plan, Water Release Plan, Ramping Rate and Depth Reduction Plan, Water Release and Ramping Monitoring Plan, Vater Release Implementation Plan, Passage Feasibility Study Plan, Habitat Improvement Plan, Adaptive Management (Water Release) Plan, Water Quality Monitoring Plan, Land Resources Management Plan, Santa Felicia Dam and Lake Piru Recreation Area General Maintenance Permit, Passage Feasibility Report, and Passage Criteria for the Implementation Plan. - All Environmental ProgramPCD Administrative Costs Administrative costs include, but are not limited to, travel, training, utilities, office lease, office supplies and furniture, fuel, legal fees associated with the Santa Felicia Dam and Piru Diversion, office machines, Board and Environmental Committee activities. - Vehicles and Equipment Purchase and Maintenance Purchase and maintenance of environmental programEPCD vehicles and field equipment for general use (i.e., data loggers, flow meters and water quality meters).
-This excludes field equipment dedicated for use on a project that fits the criteria to be charged either to the Freeman Fund, other Enterprise Funds or special funds.-or the Water Conservation Fund.

-- HCP Activities for Groundwater Recharge FacilitiesSpreading Grounds United is undertaking the development of an HCP to obtain a permit for the operation and maintenance of the Saticoy Groundwater Recharge facilities downstream of spreading grounds associated with the Freeman Diversion for several covered species.
+- ► Santa Felicia Dam FERC License/Biological Opinion Compliance All Santa Felicia Dam FERC License/Biological Opinion compliance activities including, but not limited to: Geomorphology Study Plan, Spoils Management Plan, Arroyo Toad Protection Plan, Herpetological Monitoring Plan, Vegetation and Noxious Weed Plan, Water Release Plan, Ramping Rate and Depth Reduction Plan, Water Release and Ramping Monitoring Plan, Water Release Implementation Plan, Passage Feasibility Study Plan, Habitat Improvement Plan, Adaptive Management (Water Release) Plan, Water Quality Monitoring Plan, Land Resources Management Plan, Santa Felicia Dam and Lake Piru Recreation Area General Maintenance Permit, Passage Feasibility Report, and Passage Criteria for the Implementation Plan. - ▶ All Environmental Program Administrative Costs Administrative costs include, but are not limited to, travel, training, utilities, office lease, office supplies and furniture, fuel, legal fees associated with the Santa Felicia Dam and Piru Diversion, office machines, Board and Environmental Committee activities. - ▶ Vehicles and Equipment Purchase and Maintenance Purchase and maintenance of environmental program vehicles and field equipment for general use (i.e., data loggers, flow meters and water quality meters).
+This excludes field equipment dedicated for use on a project that fits the criteria to be charged either to the Freeman Fund, other Enterprise Funds or special funds.. - ▶ HCP Activities for Groundwater Recharge Facilities United is undertaking the development of an HCP to obtain a permit for the operation and maintenance of the Saticoy Groundwater Recharge facilities downstream of the Freeman Diversion for several covered species.
 United must evaluate specific activities (such as driving on roads, disking spreading grounds, flushing water, etc.) and address the effects of the operation and maintenance of the spreading grounds on the covered species and meet the issuance criteria for a take permit.
 It must also comply with CEQA and obtain a number of other permits (e.g., 404, Streambed Alteration Agreement).
-This includes legal fees associated with this portion of the HCP. - Capital Improvements Capital improvements to the Santa Felicia Dam and Piru Diversion arising out of environmental activities are charged to the General Fund.
-Such an example is the fish bypass pipe.
+This includes legal fees associated with this portion of the HCP.

+Capital Improvements - Capital improvements to the Santa Felicia Dam and Piru Diversion arising out of environmental activities are charged to the General Fund.